 Examples of Performance Required Materials

 Where appropriate, characterize the production application’s single-node performance (e.g., percent of peak).
 For example, describe the most computationally expensive portion of your algorithm and describe the on-node parallelization scheme employed.
-Any optimization strategy to improve single-node performance—including code restructuring, GPU strategy, and exploiting OpenMP/Pthreads and vectorized instructions—should be described.
-For Summit, provide any evidence of speedup using GPUs compared to using all CPU cores.
-For Theta, demonstrate the efficient use of many CPU cores per node, and if not all cores can be used effectively, explain why.
+Any optimization strategy to improve single-node performance—including code restructuring, and GPU strategy —should be described.
+Provide any evidence of speedup using GPUs compared to using all CPU cores.
+If not able to use all GPUs on the node, explain why.
 For all architectures, indicate the degree of utilization of any architecture-specific features.
 Data analytics and AI proposals may provide performance data which demonstrates scalability, efficiency, node or GPU utilization, network bandwidth estimation, or power profiling for node, CPU, GPU and/or memory.